biometryhub/rss-symposium-website/content/abstract.md

 +++
-title = "Abstract Sub"
+title = "Abstract Submission"
 description = "Upload abstract"
 +++

-## Submit the abstract to your talk here.
+### Submit the abstract to your talk here (link coming)
-- There will be up to 20 contributing talks
+- Up to 20 contributing talks
-- Poster registration here also
+- Link to poster registration coming